Common Cause is a network of people working to help rebalance cultural values to create a more equitable, sustainable and democratic society.

 PIRC continue to curate this website, produce the newsletter, run workshops and work collaboratively with various civil society organisations.
 Their work on Common Cause is financed through core and project funding.

 WWF-UK have committed to supporting the launch of a new organisation, The Common Cause Foundation.
-Oliver Smith and Tom Crompton will be leaving WWF-UK to lead this organisation.
-The Foundation has already embarked on preliminary research and outreach work, and will be launching with programmes in the UK, US and China in the coming months.
+Oliver Smith and Tom Crompton have left WWF-UK to lead this organisation.
+The Foundation has already embarked on preliminary research and outreach work, and will be launching with programmes in the coming months.

 Enjoy exploring our site, and please do get in touch if there is anything you want to add, or contest, or if you can see ways in which you would like to help further extend the conversation that we have started!